 This method alone makes plain, simple chicken breasts — a blank slate to be used on top of salads, rice dishes, and tacos.
 But you can season the breasts any way you like; make them spicy, or flavor them with fresh herbs.

-You don't need to brine or marinate the chicken, but a quick brine does make them even juicier!
-Watch the video below for instructions on how to make a super-quick 15-minute brine.
+You don’t need to brine or marinate the chicken, but a quick brine does make them even juicier!
+Go here for instructions on how to make a super-quick 15-minute brine.
 (If you use a brine, make sure to pat the chicken very dry before proceeding with the cooking method below.)

 More Chicken Cooking Lessons

 Since we originally published this a few years ago, I’ve been surprised at the number of people who have written or commented to say they really love it.
 It’s truly reliable!